Key points:

 The information shared in this blog post should provide you with a good starting point as you work to create or update your estate plan.

-Fore more information on why an estate plan is important, check out Estate and Trust Attorney Interview: Why is an Estate Plan Important?
+Fore more information on why an estate plan is important, check out Demystifying the Estate Plan: A Q&A with Portia Wood, Esq., LL.M.

 Jennifer V. Abelaj is founder of the Jennifer V. Abelaj Law Firm, located in New York City.
 Her practice emphasizes all aspects of Trusts and Estates, Not-for-Profits, and relevant Taxation.